telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 * `serveFunction()` calls `restService()` (step 1).
 Actually, `serveFunction()` is not a function but a pointer to one.
 By default it points to the function `serve()` from `src/lib/rest/rest.cpp`, but this can be configured by setting some function as parameter `_serveFunction` in the call to `restInit()`.
 * Also, if payload is present, `restService()` calls `payloadParse()` to parse the payload (step 2).
 Details are provided in the diagram [PP-01](#flow-pp-01).
 * The service function of the request takes over (step 3).
 The service function is chosen based on the **URL path** and **HTTP Method** used in the request.
-To determine which of all the service functions (found in lib/serviceFunctions and lib/serviceFunctionV2, please see the `RestService` vector in [`app/app/contextBroker/contextBroker.cpp`](#srcappcontextbroker)).
+To determine which of all the service functions (found in lib/serviceFunctions and lib/serviceFunctionV2, please see the `RestService` vectors in [`app/app/contextBroker/contextBroker.cpp`](#srcappcontextbroker)).
 * The service function may invoke a lower level service function.
 See [the service routines mapping document](ServiceRoutines.txt) for details (step 4).
 * Finally, a function in [the **mongoBackend** library](#srclibmongobackend) is invoked (step 5).
 The MB diagrams provide detailed descriptions for the different cases.
 * A response string is created by the Service Routine and returned to `restService()` (step 6).